LivingLegacyMedia/vowbound/chapter_14.md

 Torin nodded slowly.
 "Then we should continue.
 I don't want to waste time."

-Despite the exhaustion—Cassian smiled.
+Exhausted as he was, Cassian couldn't help but smile.
 There it was again.
 That flicker of who Torin had been.
 Brilliant, driven, impatient with inefficiency.

 Not gone.
 Just buried.
 Waiting to grow back.